Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 An additional incentive to further examine the 2HDM+$\Pa$ is that this theoretical construction is able to correctly predict the DM relic density when DM is annihilated via an s-channel process into SM fermions.
 When the mass of the DM particles is chosen to match the mass range preferred by the gamma-ray excess, the observed DM relic density tends to favor relatively large values of \tanb~\cite{Tunney:2017yfp}.
 Larger values of this parameter lead to larger couplings of the heavy scalar states to down-type fermions, such as bottom quarks.
 This configuration motivates the search channel investigated in this paper, namely heavy \PH production in association with a \bbbar pair ($\bbbar\PH$), where the heavy scalar and the new pseudoscalar particles decay as $\PH \to \PZ\Pa \to (\Pl\PAl)(\PGc \PAGc)$ in which \Pl denotes an electron (\Pe), a muon (\PGm), or a tau (\PGt) lepton and \PGc and \PAGc a DM particle and antiparticle, respectively.
 Although \Pl can also be a \PGt lepton, the analysis only focuses on final states with a pair of electrons or muons.
 An example diagram for the process described above is shown in Fig.~\ref{Fig:Feynman_Graph}.
 Searching for this process at the LHC allows probing the region of parameter space consistent with a DM interpretation of the gamma-ray galactic center excess, not accessible through other processes.
+For example, Ref.~\cite{Tunney:2017yfp} demonstrates that this channel provides feasible access to the intermediate $\tanb$ region ($\tanb \approx 10$), while simultaneously probing mixing values down to $\sin\theta \approx 0.1$.
 In this article, we present the first dedicated experimental analysis of this channel in the context of searches for DM at colliders.

 This article is organized as follows.
 After a brief description of the CMS detector in Section~\ref{sec:cms}, the data and simulated samples are described in Section~\ref{sec:samples}.
 In Section~\ref{sec:reco}, the event reconstruction is outlined, while Section~\ref{sec:selection} describes the event selection, including the multivariate analysis.
 The background estimation is discussed in Section~\ref{sec:background}, while the systematic uncertainties are given in Section~\ref{sec:systematics}.
 The final results are presented in Section~\ref{sec:results} and a summary is given in Section~\ref{sec:summary}.
 Tabulated results are provided in the HEPData record for this analysis \cite{hepdata}.